yaydede/toolbox/docs/14-SVM.md

 > In machine learning, support-vector machines are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
 Developed at AT&T Bell Laboratories by Vladimir Vapnik with colleagues (Boser et al., 1992, Guyon et al., 1993, Cortes and Vapnik, 1995, Vapnik et al., 1997) SVMs are one of the most robust prediction methods, being based on statistical learning frameworks or VC theory proposed by Vapnik (1982, 1995) and Chervonenkis (1974).
 Given a set of training examples, each marked as belonging to one of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier (although methods such as Platt scaling exist to use SVM in a probabilistic classification setting).
 SVM maps training examples to points in space so as to maximise the width of the gap between the two categories.
 New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall.
 >

-We will develop our discussion in this chapter on two cases: Separable by a linear class boundary (Optimal Separating Classifier) and separable by a non-linear class boundary (Support-Vector Machines).
+We will develop our discussion in this chapter on two cases: a linear class boundary (Optimal Separating Classifier) and a non-linear class boundary (Support-Vector Machines).
 First section has no practical importance as (when) we usually face non-linear class boundary problems in real life.
 However, it will help us build SVM step by step.

 We will use a simplifying assumption here to start with: the classes are perfectly linearly separable at the data points by using a single straight line.
-Thus we have two predictors: $X_1$ and $X_2$.
+Thus we have two predictors: $x_1$ and $x_2$.
 Let's look at an example:

 ```r